xd009642/xd-tts/README.md

 ## SpeedySpeech

-There is also support for loading a pre-trained speedy speech model where we load it via candle.
+There is also disabled support for loading a pre-trained speedy speech model where we load it via candle.
 To do this download the latest SpeedySpeech mode as so:

 ```